What do you do when money is tight and you have a family? Get tips about raising children on a tight budget while still enjoying life.

 Learn how to raise non materialistic children in today’s world.

 6. Rely on (and use) your savings

 There’s no doubt that I couldn’t have gone through these tight experiences without our savings.

 Years-old savings paid for unexpected emergencies.
 We were able to cover major expenses knowing we had the money saved up.
 We even enjoyed a simple vacation to San Francisco thanks to having stashed money into a travel savings fund long ago.

-And even if you never dip into savings, it’s nice knowing that it’s there should you need it.
+And even if you never dip into your emergency fund, it’s nice knowing that they’re there should you need them.
 Whenever I start worrying about money, I remind myself that I’ve been saving all this time.
-Rather than blowing money when there’s plenty of it, I set some aside to give me peace of mind.
+Rather than blowing money when there’s plenty of it, I set plenty aside to give me peace of mind.